matiboux/Oli/README.md

-# Oli BETA 1.8.2 – developement branch
+# Oli BETA 1.9.0 – development branch

 **Oli** is an *open source PHP framework* made to help you creating your website.
 The framework brings up various development tools such as database and user management, and more. ♪